HL7/fhir-project-mhealth/ig-data/input/pagecontent/18_system_attributes.md

 <span id='battery-charge'/>
 ### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-dashboard'/> Feature: Battery Charge

     The level of battery charge for a device **SHOULD** be reported.

-Reporting the battery charge level for a device enables an App to alerta user that the device needs recharging.
+    Reporting the battery charge level for a device enables an App to alert a user that the device needs recharging.

 <span id='battery-charge-can-be-accessed'/>